Where To Stay in London: Best Areas and hotels

 Things To Do in Mayfair

-• Hyde Park
+• Stroll through Hyde Park

-• High-end shopping at Bond Street
+• Go shopping on Bond Street

 Marylebone

 Marylebone is located North of Oxford Street.
-It is also an upscale area but with a small-town vibe.
+It is an upscale area but with a small-town vibe.
 There are boutique shops and a few museums that are popular with tourists, including the Sherlock Holmes Museum.

-Marylebone is bordered by The Regent’s Park, which has a lovely boating lake and is home to the London Zoo.
+Marylebone is bordered by Regent’s Park, which has a lovely boating lake and is home to the London Zoo.
 Like its neighbor, Mayfair, celebrities also choose to live in and stay in Marylebone.

 Where To Stay in Marylebone

-Top Things To Do in Marylebone
+Things To Do in Marylebone

-• Sherlock Holmes Museum
+• Visit the Sherlock Holmes Museum

-• The Wallace Collection Art Museum
+• Explore The Wallace Collection Art Museum

-• Madame Tussauds Wax Museum
+• Tour Madame Tussauds Wax Museum

-• Regent’s Park
+• Walk through Regent’s Park

 Southwark